-When you bring home a guinea pig, you’ll spend more time thinking about their teeth than you ever imagined.
-These buck-toothed rodents have lots of dental needs and often use their chompers to communicate as well.
-They don’t seem to mimic us in this department though (sadly, you won’t see a happy piggy smile), which means you’ll have to spend some time studying your piggie to decipher her mouth movements.
-Oral health can also indicate bigger issues and so you should keep a close eye on those pearly whites when you hear her grind, chatter, bare, or click her little tusks.
+Oral health can also indicate bigger issues, which means you should keep a close eye on those pearly whites when you hear your pet grind, chatter, bare, or click them.
 So why do guinea pigs chatter their teeth?
 There are a few reasons, but none of them are particularly good.

-Guinea pigs make more than 10 different noises, like wheeking and chirping.
-Each signals something unique, so start to pay close attention to exactly what your animal does with her mouth.
-When it comes to her teeth, she’ll show you she’s frustrated or hurt with three special sounds.
+Guinea pigs make more than 10 different noises, including wheeking and chirping.
+Each signals something unique, so pay close attention to exactly what your animal does and says.
+Your pet will use their teeth to show you they’re frustrated or hurt with three special sounds.
 Here’s how to tell them apart.

 You may hear a hiss-like noise come from your cavy, just like a cat, and it says something similar too.
 Usually, this means “leave me alone” or “I’m annoyed.”
-You should treat it as a sign to give your pet a little space.
-She could be sick of playing but have no other way to communicate her frustrations (unfortunately, she likely won’t come out and tell you plainly).
-Don’t go away forever though — these little guys have short memories and she’ll want you back at her side in no time.
+Treat it as a sign to give your pet a little space.
+They could be sick of playing but have no other way to communicate those frustrations (unfortunately, they likely won’t come out and tell you plainly).
+Don’t go away forever though — these little guys have short memories and they’ll want you back at their side in no time.
 But do take it as a serious sign of discomfort.
-In fact, sometimes the hiss precedes a bite, so try to get yourself clear quickly before she makes a lunge for you.
+In fact, sometimes the hiss precedes a bite, so try to get yourself clear quickly before they make a lunge for you.

 - Is my rabbit pregnant?
 5 telltale signs you should know